How to Stop Hating Yourself - Understanding Self-Loathing and Finding a Way Out

 3. Change the Way You Speak to Yourself

 If a close friend were in the same situation, what would you say to them?
-You would never say "you're hopeless."
+You would never say "you are hopeless."
 Direct those kind words toward yourself.
 It will feel unnatural at first, but with repetition, a new inner voice will grow.
+This is not "being soft on yourself" - precisely speaking, it is "treating yourself fairly."
+Forgiving in others what you cannot forgive in yourself is simply applying an unfair standard.

 4. Accumulate Small Successes

-Self-loathing is sustained by the belief that "I can't do anything."
+Self-loathing is sustained by the belief that "I cannot do anything."
 To dismantle this belief, accumulating small successes is effective.
 Cook a single dish, take a five-minute walk, read one page of a book.
 The experience of "I did it" nurtures the recognition that "there are things I can do."
-(Books on self-compassion are also a helpful reference)
+Books on self-compassion are also a helpful reference.
+The key is not to set big goals from the start.
+Instead of "exercise for one hour every day," start with "put on shoes and step outside."

 Summary

 Self-loathing is a voice planted in you in the past; it is not your essence.
 Notice the inner critic, identify where it comes from, change the way you speak to yourself, and accumulate small successes.
-Repairing your relationship with yourself is the most worthwhile investment you can make.
+Repairing your relationship with yourself is the most worthwhile investment.
+You deserve to receive kindness just as you are.